tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 queries; connection attempts follow the algorithm described above (see {{connections}}).

+Such translation also applies to any IPv4 address hints received in SVCB RRs.

 ## Hostnames with Broken AAAA Records {#broken}

 At the time of writing, there exist a small but non-negligible number